HMS Hussar (1763): Salvage attempts

 Although the British immediately denied there was any gold aboard the ship, and despite the difficulty of diving in the waters of Hell Gate, reports of $2 to $4 million in gold were the catalyst that prompted many salvage efforts over the next 150 years.
+On 15 June 1811, Commodore Isaac Chauncey wrote to the secretary of the Navy to confirm that the wreck of HMS Hussar had been located and a gunboat from the Brooklyn Navy Yard was assisting in the search.
+He noted, "A Mr. Samuel Palmer the proprietor of a Diving Bell has been making some attempt to raise Guns and Ballast of the Huzzar[sic] a British 20 gun ship that sank in the Hell Gate during the Revolutionary War and which is said to have had a large sum of money on board.
+Mr. Palmer has ascertained the exact position and has taken some copper from her Bottom, and part of the painter and braces from the rudder."

 This continued even after the U.S. Army Corps of Engineers eased the passage through the East River by blowing "the worst features of Hell Gate straight back to hell" with 56,000 lb of dynamite in 1876.
 Hussars remains, if any survive, are now believed to lie beneath landfill in the Bronx.

 On 11 January 2013, preservationists with the Central Park Conservancy in New York were removing rust from a cannon from Hussar when they discovered it still contained gunpowder, wadding, and a cannonball.
 Police were called and bomb disposal staff eventually removed about 1.8 pounds of active black gunpowder from the cannon, which they disposed of at a gun range.
 "We silenced British cannon fire in 1776 and we don't want to hear it again in Central Park," the New York Police Department said in a statement.